 Closing Reflection

 Living with purpose is not about chasing a perfect calling.
 It’s about making your days match your values, one choice at a time.
-This framework works because it blends clarity, habit design, and self-authorship into a repeatable cycle.
+This framework works because it blends clarity, habit design, and consistent follow-through into a repeatable cycle.